RationalAsh/CmdArduino/README.md

-## CmdArduino

-by Akiba at Freaklabs.org
+## commandProcessor (originally CmdArduino by Akiba at Freaklabs.org)

+Modified by Ashwin Narayan

+##Modified version

+The modified version of the library has been updated to C++ and features a slightly modified set of functions.
+It should also work with the Teensy development boards.

+## Original README text
+---

 The Arduino Command Line Interface, aka CmdArduino, is a simple shell that can be run on an Arduino.
 It's nothing fancy and its main purpose is to allow users